telephone: 757 630 5942

 who feel they have received good value and gladly pass my name to friends and colleagues.

-I charge $60.00 per hour for recording and post-recording
+I charge $65.00 per hour for audio recording and post-recording

 witness in the recording session is usually but a small component of the time